^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In contrast to a one-sided hanging stop that may be of central or peripheral origin, a bilateral hanging stop always indicates damage to the peripheral nerves or muscles.
-The onset of the disease can be slow, so that the patient gradually gets used to changing gait, or sharp.
+In contrast to unilateral foot drop, which can be of central or peripheral origin, bilateral foot drop always indicates a lesion of the peripheral nerves or muscles.
+The onset of the disease can be slow, so that the patient gradually gets used to the change in gait, or acute.

 I. Chronic:

-2. Hereditary motor-sensory polyneuropathy of types I and II (Charcot-Marie-Tooth disease).
+2. Hereditary motor-sensory polyneuropathy types I and II (Charcot-Marie-Tooth disease).

 4. Myopathy (scapuloperoneal syndrome).